EKON-YAZILIM/ServicesDAO/README.md

 _If you are a VotingAssociate, you can directly recruit._ <br>

 ### Auction Page
--	Active Internal Auctions:
+-	**Active Internal Auctions:**
 	-	Only VotingAssociates can bid.
 	-	And you cannot bid on your own affairs.
 	-	You can see and approve bids for the job you have created from the "Show Bids" button.
 	-	If the job owner approves the bid, that person starts doing the job.
 	-	There is a certain time.
-If no bid is given by the VotingAssociates within this period, this job falls to "Active Public Auctions".
+If no bid is given by the VotingAssociates within this period, this job falls to "Active Public Auctions". <br>
+-	**Active Public Auctions:**
+	-	Associates can bid for jobs that are not bid by VotingAssociates.<br>

+### Approval of Job:
+-	After the job owner approves one of the bids, the approved person starts to do the job. <br>
+-	After the job is done, the person doing the job should press the “Show Informal Voting” button on the “Job Details” page of the job.
+In this way, the job to be voted on. <br>
+-	Voting process details are also under the “Voting Page” heading. <br>

+### Voting Page
+-	**Active Informal Votes:**
+	-	The job done comes here and is voted here only by VotingAssociates.
+	-	The person cannot vote for his/her own job.
+	-	When voting, you must choose one of the two options and enter the reputation amount.
+	-	If the votes here exceed the quorum, they can move to the “Active Formal Votes” section.
+-	**Active Formal Votes:**
+	-	Everyone can vote here.
+	-	The job is approved or rejected according to the votes cast.